JRCSTU/CO2MPAS-TA/README.rst

 where in each one you can install a different versions of |co2mpas|.

 ..
 Note::
-    The `virtualenv` command does NOT run under the "conda" python-environment.
+    The `virtualenv` command does NOT run under the :term:`conda` python-environment.
     Use the `conda command <http://conda.pydata.org/docs/using/envs.html>`_
     in similar manner to create child *conda-environments* instead.